 Ethanol is commonly made from biomass such as waste starch and sugar cane and is blended with regular unleaded fuel up to 10 percent for sale into the Australian consumer fuels market and sold as E10.
-The majority of E10 is sold into New South Wales, primarily due to the 6 percent ethanol mandate of total petrol (unleaded and premium) imposed by the New South Wales Government.
-Queensland also introduced a mandate which commenced in 2017 requiring 3 percent of unleaded fuel (not premium) sold in Queensland to be ethanol.
-The ethanol market share is currently less than 2.5 percent in NSW and approximately 1 percent in Queensland, well short of the mandated demand imposed by the respective State Governments.
+The majority of E10 is sold into New South Wales and Queensland, primarily due to the Government imposed mandates in those jurisdictions.
+Each state measures its mandate differently: